LeoDoak/OneDrive-Flask-Web-App/README.md

 # Notes Web Flask Application:

 ### Purpose:
-* Project was created in CSC-450 Software Engineering at UNCW, taught by Dr. Layman
+* Project was created in Dr.Layman's Spring 2024 CSC-450 Software Engineering class at UNCW
 * Semester long group project that aimed to teach us how to work as a software engineering team and better our  understanding of software and git principles.
 * Group members:
 	*  Leo Doak (me) - Project Leader